olinjs/olinjs/lessons/02-express-templating/Javascript.md

 - Much of web development is learning to react to events.
 As a first foray into event handling, write a small jsfiddle [like this](https://jsfiddle.net/too7t5dd/) that creates a simple html element and responds to an event of your choice.
 A list of possible events is available [here](https://developer.mozilla.org/en-US/docs/Web/Events).

 ## Functional Programming:
-- Part of the power of JavaScript is that it is supports imperative (like C), object oriented (like C++ or Java), and functional (like Fortran or Lisp) programming paradigms.
+- Part of the power of JavaScript is that it is supports imperative (like C), object oriented (like C++ or Java), and functional (like OCaml or Lisp) programming paradigms.
 Its likely you've run into the first two through previous software classes, but if you are new to functional programming now is a great time to get an introduction
 - Read one or more of the following (in increasing order of read time):
   - [A Practical Introduction To Functional Programming](https://medium.com/@riteshkeswani/a-practical-introduction-to-functional-programming-javascript-ba5bee2369c2#.z4n0g8oew)
   - [Introduction to Functional Javascript](https://medium.com/functional-javascript/introduction-to-functional-javascript-45a9dca6c64a#.nq16t3bdp)